 ]]>

 Register Now for PKP + SFU Open Publishing Courses! https://pkp.sfu.ca/2025/10/01/registration-open-for-pkp-sfu-open-publishing-series-webinar-and-courses/ Thu, 02 Oct 2025 01:00:42 +0000 https://pkp.sfu.ca/?p=14341 Registration is now open for the Open Publishing Series — three online courses from SFU’s MPub program, with start dates in January and May, 2026.
-Join us for a webinar on October 30 to meet the instructors and learn more.
-In an era of disinformation, polarization, and growing mistrust of academic institutions, scholarly publishing is […]
+Check out the October 30 webinar recording to meet the instructors and learn more.
+In an era of disinformation, polarization, and growing mistrust of academic institutions, scholarly publishing is more […]

 The post Register Now for PKP + SFU Open Publishing Courses! appeared first on Public Knowledge Project.